zenml-io/zenml/README.md

 infrastructure on which this code runs.

 Switching from local experiments to cloud-based pipelines doesn't need to be complicated.
-ZenML supports running pipelines on Kubernetes clusters in the cloud through our [Kubeflow](https://www.kubeflow.org/) integration.
+ZenML supports running pipelines wherever you want, for example by using Kubeflow, one of our built-in integrations, or any orchestrator of your choice.
 Switching from your local stack to a cloud stack is easy to do with our CLI tool.

 ![You can run your pipelines locally or in the cloud](docs/book/assets/core_concepts/concepts-3.png)

-### 2. 🪆 Your whole MLOps stack in one place
+### 2. 🪆 All your MLOps stacks in one place

 Once code is organized into a ZenML pipeline, you can supercharge your ML development with [powerful